lamarkdown/lamarkdown/README.md

 * Is a locally-run, command-line tool.
 * Builds a complete HTML document, where the author has complete control over the appearance (though making it easy to produce something that _looks_ more like a document than a webpage).
-* Build an entirely _self-contained_ HTML document (except where you insert external references yourself), which can be stored and distributed as a standalone file.
+* Builds an entirely _self-contained_ HTML document (except where you insert external references yourself), which can be stored and distributed as a standalone file.
 * Allows embedding of Latex environments (or entire Latex documents), with the resulting output converted to SVG format and embedded within the HTML.